KCAI Return to Campus Spring 2021

 When do classes begin?

-The first day of class will be August 31, 2020.
+The first day of class for the spring 2021 semester will begin on January 25.
 The first week of studio class meetings will include health and safety training designed by MRI Global and specific to the department’s curriculum, materials, equipment and facilities.

 Wylie Dining and Café Nerman